8 Mistakes People Make Buying A Home Battery

 Here’s all the brands I recommend:

-Anecdotally, at the time of writing, modular batteries – especially Sungrow and Sigenergy – dominate what I see quoted nationwide.
+Modular batteries – ones that you can add to in ‘blocks’ like Sungrow and Sigenergy – dominate what I see quoted nationwide.

 We keep our battery comparison table updated, so you can see what’s available in Australia and what they cost.

-Discuss in depth with your installer your expectations for how the battery will perform in the event of grid failure.
+Discuss in depth with your installer exactly how the battery will perform if the grid fails.

 Questions to ask your installer:

-Then – make sure they put that in writing on the quote, so there are no nasty surprises the next time the grid goes down.
+Then make sure they put the answers in writing on the quote, so there are no nasty surprises if the grid goes down.

 My battery-backed-up home during a blackout.